input-output-hk/jormungandr/ROADMAP.md

-The first goal is to get a somewhat central network perusing the trusted-peers, then gradually as feature and progress allow move to a fully decentralized content delivery system with initial point of communcation maintained by trusted-peers.
+The first goal is to get a somewhat central network perusing the trusted-peers, then gradually as feature and progress allow move to a fully decentralized content delivery system with initial point of communication maintained by trusted-peers.

 Incentive